-After the public criticism, one of the co-signatories of the Data Retention Amendment, Ms Mara Mucci [Mixed Group] acknowledged that she had not really realised the sensitivity of the issue and that she is now available to foster a wider debate to change the law in the Senate.
+After the public criticism, one of the co-signatories of the Data Retention Amendment, Ms Mara Mucci (Mixed Group) acknowledged that she had not really realised the sensitivity of the issue and that she is now available to foster a wider debate to change the law in the Senate.

 The Takedown Power Amendment (Amendment n.
-1022 published in Annex A of parliamentary sitting 19/07/2017) sparkled an immediate reaction again by AIIP, which sharply criticised it due to the excessive powers given to the Agcom.
+1022 published in Annex A of parliamentary sitting 19/07/2017) sparkled an immediate reaction again by AIIP, which sharply criticised it due to the excessive powers it gives to the Agcom.

 The amendment further gives Agcom the mandate to issue a technical regulation that will define the requirements for the implementation of permanent blocking infrastructure to be implemented by ISPs, de-facto requiring the deployments of Deep Packet Inspection system.

-These amendments have been approved by the Chamber of Deputies of the Italian Parliament in the context of the process to implement European Union legislation (“Disposizioni per l’adempimento degli obblighi derivanti dall’appartenenza dell’Italia all’Unione europea — Legge europea 2017 (DDL 4505-A)”)
+These amendments have been approved by the Chamber of Deputies of the Italian Parliament in the context of the process to implement European Union legislation, “Disposizioni per l’adempimento degli obblighi derivanti dall’appartenenza dell’Italia all’Unione europea — Legge europea 2017 (DDL 4505-A)”.

-The two amendments had a total amount of parliamentary debate of less than 2 minutes (Video).
+The two amendments had a total amount of parliamentary debate of less than 2 minutes (video).

-From elevators to Massive Surveillance (In Italian 22.07.2017)
+From elevators to Massive Surveillance (only in Italian, 22.07.2017)

-Italian ISPa say new copyright amendment infringes human rights
+Italian ISPs say new copyright amendment infringes human rights (28.07.2017)

-The full text sent to the Senate:
+The full text sent to the Senate

 (Contribution by Fabio Pietrosanti, EDRi observer Hermes Center, Italy)